Maine Short Sale News | Mortgage Debt Relief Act extended 2015 | Marty Macisso Maine Short Sale Specialist

 As we end the year we get closer and closer to the expiration of the Mortgage Debt Relief Act of 2007.
 Insiders are hinting that an extension to the law set to expire the end of 2013 is in the works via a bill in Congress to extend the exemption of charged off mortgage debt as taxable income.

 The Mortgage Forgiveness Debt Relief Act was enacted by Congress on September 25, 2007, and put into law by George W. Bush.
-This act is a safeguard against homeowners who had debt discharged or charged off after a foreclosure or short sale for their primary residences.
+According to this popular mortgage site, this act is a safeguard against homeowners who had debt discharged or charged off after a foreclosure or short sale for their primary residences.

 When a bank cancels a debt, a practice commonly known as "charge-off" the IRS treats this as income because of the obvious benefit to the debtor of no longer owing the money.
 However, when a homeowner goes through a foreclosure or short sale, often times the bank will charge off the remaining balance left over, known as the deficiency balance, which can be in the hundreds of thousands of dollars.
 For example, a seller will short sale their property in the State of Maine for $200,000 but the existing mortgage balance was $300,000 they are having a $100,000 deficiency balance settled, waived or canceled.
 The seller's mortgage company will no longer come after them for this debt, which is a great thing, however they will issue them a 1099-C and report it to the IRS.
 This has long been considered taxable income.
 Imagine that, going through foreclosure and getting a huge tax bill after loosing your house.
 Talk about insult to injury!